 They also had a lounge right beside their lobby.
 Seems like a pretty comfortable place to work.

-Or for more serious work, this would be a better place if you need to get out of your room to work like I do.
+Or for more serious work, this would be a better place in the lobby if you need to get out of your room to work like I do.
 (Random Note: am I weird for not being able to work in an enclosed space alone or do some of you guys also feel the same?)

 *Their Taman Sari restaurant is not open yet as they are still in the phase of the “Soft Opening”.